matthewmogan/express-practice/readme.md

  - need to add two scripts in JSON:
     1) start:dev -- starts with nodemon in dev
     2) start -- starts without nodemon
+>npm init -y
+- he command npm init -y is used to quickly initialize a new Node.js project by creating a package.json file with default settings.

 ## gitIgnore ##